 - Quadruped exercises such as bird dog

-- Pall of Press with resistance bands that engage your core muscles to resist against the rotation of your spine.
+- Pall of Press with resistance bands that engage your core muscles to resist the rotation of your spine

-Learning how to activate the true core muscles in the back and strengthening these muscles will increase stability and decrease pain.
-The stronger the multifidus and TrA, the better your posture control and alignment of the spine is, which in return will allow for increase tolerance for all daily activities.
+Learning how to activate the true core muscles in the back and strengthen them will increase stability and decrease pain.
+The stronger the multifidus and TrA, the better your posture control and alignment of the spine are, which will allow for increased tolerance for all daily activities.

 By: Liz Brabston